scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

-- Improved scalar promotion rules: The scalar promotion rules have been updated, as proposed in [NEP 50](https://numpy.org/neps/nep-0050-scalar-promotion.html) addressing surprising behaviors in type promotion e.g. with zero dimensional arrays.
+- Improved scalar promotion rules: The scalar promotion rules have been updated, as proposed in [NEP 50](https://numpy.org/neps/nep-0050-scalar-promotion.html) addressing surprising behaviors in type promotion, e.g. with zero dimensional arrays.

 - Powerful new DType API and a new string dtype: NumPy 2.0 introduces a new API for implementing user-defined custom data types as proposed by